Hyeon-Gyu/Tetris/README.md

 # Tetris
-make tetris console game using react/spring boot &amp;&amp;  only typescript
+making tetris console game on react/spring boot version and only typescript version